jskDr/tictactoe/README.md

-# tictactoe
+# Tic-Tac-Toe Game
-Tictactoe developed based on RL algorithm
+A Tictactoe game developed based on RL algorithms